TopCodeBeast/subswap/README.md

 Create pairs between two assets to exchange.
 Liquidity providers are rewarded as liquidity provider tokens(a.k.a LP token), and users can claim their rewards by burning it or stake to pools to get SUB, the base currency of subswap protocol.
 Pairs are developed to create the least impermanent loss

-### Yield farming
+### $SUB token yield farming

-SUB is the native currency of Subswap network, and it is not distributed easily.
-SUB is for liquidity providers and degens who creates cryptocurrency ecosystem.
+SUB is the native currency of Subswap network.
+SUB will be inititally rewarded to liquidity providers who creates cryptocurrency ecosystem.
 To reward providing liquidity.
 SUB pools are created to stake lptokens and get SUB.
 The SUB token is intended to have NO value.
 There will be NO pre-mine and NO developer fund.
 We will accomplish this in 3 phases:

-1: Chainlink Hackathon test net (09/25/2020-
+1: Chainlink Hackathon testnet (09/25/2020-TBA)
-2: Mainnet incentivization for Live Substrate Networks (Polkadot ($DOT), Kusama ($KSM), Centrifuge ($RAD), Darwinia Crab ($RING & $KTON), Edgeware ($EDG), Kulupu ($KLP), Nodle Main ($NODL), Plasm ($PLM), Stafi ($FIS), Subsocial ($?).
+2: Mainnet incentivization for Live Substrate Networks (Polkadot ($DOT), Kusama ($KSM), Centrifuge ($RAD), Darwinia Crab ($RING & $KTON), Edgeware ($EDG), Kulupu ($KLP), Nodle Main ($NODL), Plasm ($PLM), Stafi ($FIS), Subsocial ($?)
 3: Permissionless community farming - incentive new pools

 ### Democracy
-*For the liquidity providers, By the liquidity providers, of the liquidity providers*
+*For the liquidity providers, By the liquidity providers*

-SUB is used to determine the future of Subswap protocol.
-SUB council and holders will usually determine:
+SUB will determine the future of Subswap protocol.
+SUB council and holders will determine:
-- To issue cryto asset with proven utility
+- Future utility of SUB token
-- To set up exchanges between one asset to the another
+- Reward rates of SUB liquidity poolsx
-- Set reward rate of SUB pools
+- Deteremine incentized pools to be rewarded with SUB tokens
-- Add new features (e.g. synthetic assets, derivatives, insurance)
+- Fund research for new features (e.g. synthetic assets, derivatives, insurance)

 ### Treasury